JaylaL008/WHSTechNotes/journal.md

 # September 30, 2025
 The so-called 6,7 trend started with a song that says 67 in a basketball edit.
 It came up out of nowhere and people would say it at random like a vocal stim.
 It's kind of annoying.
 People would say it when they see or hear people say ," 6-7 business days."
 That or when someone asks the time and the other responds with," six minutes to seven."

+# October 6, 2025
+If I was in change of the school, my technology policy would be that kids can use their phones in class and breaks, but if the teacher is in a lecture they must put it away.
+Kids can use AI on occasions, and they can play online games.
+For example, I dont know why our school banned Cool Math Games.
+Im not sure if they did it just because or if kids were using it too much, but it was never an issue or offensive.
+Kids should be able to use other games like Prodegy too.